National Parks Road Trip Itinerary: Utah to Yellowstone & Grand Teton

 Summer, Fall, Late Spring

-What’s great about this national parks road trip is that it’s accessible and adjustable for all kinds of groups including first-timers to the US, families with children and grandparents, honeymooners, photographers, campers, van-lifers, and more.
+The great thing about this national parks road trip is that it’s accessible and adjustable for all kinds of groups including first-timers to the US, families with children and grandparents, honeymooners, photographers, campers, van-lifers, and more.
 Our route has you flying in and out of Salt Lake International Airport.
 Rather than hitting the road right away, we recommend spending your first few days exploring Salt Lake City.
 Most people will be flying in from a lower elevation than SLC, and driving into Wyoming will take you even higher, so acclimating your body first will prevent sickness, which no one wants on road trips!

 SALT LAKE CITY, UTAH